7 Body Parts You’re Not Washing the Right Way

-There’s no shortage of fancy treatments, face scrubs, and masks available today.
-With their promise to purge your face of dead skin cells, they’ve become a commonplace part of many cleansing routines.
-Of course, trying them every once in a while is totally fine, but make sure that you’re not using them to excess.
-“One can become overzealous with products and can actually damage the skin on the face with too many powerful acids…by over-exfoliating,” warns Adam Perlman, MD, MPH, FACP, integrative health and well-being expert at Duke University.
-“Exfoliation is a treatment and does not need to be done every day.”
+There's no shortage of fancy treatments, face scrubs, and masks available today.
+With their promise to purge your face of dead skin cells, they've become a commonplace part of many cleansing routines.
+Of course, trying them every once in a while is totally fine, but make sure that you're not using them to excess.
+"One can become overzealous with products and can actually damage the skin on the face with too many powerful acids...by over-exfoliating," warns Adam Perlman, MD, MPH, FACP, the Director of Integrative Health and Wellbeing for Mayo Clinic Florida.
+"Exfoliation is a treatment and does not need to be done every day."

 "Many people are under the mistaken impression that they have to exfoliate," adds Janet Prystowsky, MD, PC, a Manhattan dermatologist.
 "The reality is that washing normally every day or two with your hands and mild cleanser like Dove and then drying off with a soft towel will remove your dead skin cells adequately.
 Your skin cells turn over regularly and naturally without scrubs."